What Is Somatic Tinnitus?

 And because both forms share trigeminal nerve hypersensitivity they will both respond well to multimodal therapy.

-Can somatic tinnitus go away with treatment?
+Can somatic tinnitus go away?

 Treatment for somatosensory tinnitus involves addressing underlying the underlying jaw or neck issues concurrent with treating the brain issues driving the migraine process.
 This comprehensive approach integrates various strategies tailored to the individual patient's needs.